Picking the right online broker can be a difficult task.

 From personal experience, I can say that this app is fantastic especially for newcomers.
 It makes the features that Robinhood offers very accessible and lays them out in an understandable way.

-You can trade 1000's of stocks, ETFs, and options right at your fingertips, and did I mention for no extra cost?
+You can trade 1000's of stocks, ETFs, and options right at your fingertips on a sleek and simple interface that takes minutes to master.

 From stocks to ETFs to options to crypto, Robinhood shines at being not just a low-cost, but a no-cost trading service!